Nonparametric inference for fractional diffusion: The Nadaraya--Watson type estimator

-First of all, we assume that the whole trajectory $(X_t)_{0\le t\le T} $ is observed between the times $0$ and $T$.
+First of all, we assume that the whole trajectory $(X_t)_{0\le t\le T} $ is observed between the times $0$ and~$T$.
 We will discuss a discretized version of our estimator in a moment.

-The construction of a Nadaraya-Watson estimator is based on a simple idea.
-First we think that the drift $b$ is a constant function, that is $b(x)=\theta$ for any $x$.
+The construction of a Nadaraya--Watson estimator is based on a simple idea.
+First, we think that the drift $b$ is a constant function, that is $b(x)=\theta$ for any $x$.
 Hence an estimator of $\theta$ is an estimator of $b(x)$.
 We denote

-Similarly to \eqref{YM2}, we introduce the observable process $Y^\theta=(Y^\theta_t)_{t\ge 0}$
+Similarly to \eqref{YM2}, we introduce the observable process $Y^\theta=(Y^\theta_t)_{t\ge0}$

-The unknown parameter $\theta$ can be estimated by the least squares method (see for example \cite{lbm}).
+The unknown parameter $\theta$ can be estimated by the least squares method (see, e.g., \cite{lbm}).
 The least squares estimator of $\t$ obtained at time $t$ is given by

 We denote

 and we remark that